Accounting Cost Behavior

 Step-variable cost graph

-Illustration 9 describes a step-variable payroll cost, where the width of each step represents the volume of activity (valves production) needed before the step-variable cost increases to the next level (an additional employee is hired).
+Illustration 9 describes step-variable payroll costs, where the width of each step represents the volume of activity (i.e., valve production) needed before the step-variable costs increase to the next level (i.e., an additional employee is hired).
 Once the next level is achieved, the payroll costs increase and remain constant until the next level is achieved again.
-Narrow width means that cost is sensitive to fairly small fluctuations in related activity.
+Note that a narrow width means that a step-variable cost is sensitive to fairly small fluctuations in related activity.

-Other examples of step-variable costs and their cost drivers are provided in the Illustration 10.
+Other examples of step-variable costs and their cost drivers are provided in Illustration 10:

 Illustration 10: Examples of step-variable costs